hexdump2002/game-miner-public/README.md

 # Community
 If you want to get in contact with other Game Miner users and share your suggestions, doubts or opinions you can make your way into the official Telegram channel: https://t.me/+5XEVcUO8QKk5MWRk.
 Main language is spanish but we welcome any other users that speak english.

+# Are there any tutorials about how to use Game Miner?
+Yes, it is in spanish but has subtitles for a lot of other languages and can be followed easily.
+The great TTconT did the tutorial and you can find it on youtube at https://youtu.be/66hIRhu2rD4

 # Key Game Miner functionalities?
 - Slick user interface.
 - Support for multiple steam user accounts